German-Mongolian Institute for Resources and Technology (GMIT)

 All study programmes are offered exclusively in English language and are based on German standards of higher education.
 The study programmes have a strong practical focus, especially the mandatory industrial-internship of 14 weeks.
 The implementation of further degree-seeking programmes and strengthening of research capacity is planned to raise attractiveness of GMIT and to meet the demands of Mongolia’s raw material-processing industry.

-The Technical University Bergakademie Freiberg and the Faculty for Geo-Resources and Materials Technology at the RWTH Aachen are partners of this new university.
-Institutes and individual professors from other German universities, such as the TH Georg Agricola Bochum, the TU Darmstadt, the University of Wuppertal, and BTU Cottbus are contributing to the development of the curriculum and teaching.
+The Technical University Bergakademie Freiberg, the Faculty for Geo-Resources and Materials Technology at the RWTH Aachen and the BTU Cottbus are partners of this new university.
+Institutes and individual professors from other German universities, such as the TH Georg Agricola Bochum, the TU Darmstadt and the University of Wuppertal are contributing to the development of the curriculum and teaching.

 German Academic Exchange Service (DAAD)